seanfw/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

+Head of the Cognition, Anatomy & Neural Networks (CANN) Research Group at the University of Bristol (Lab website under construction).

+In the CANN lab:

-Cognition: I investigate how areas across the brain work together to produce cognition.
+We investigate how areas across the brain work together to produce COGNITION.

-Anatomy: I study how subtle changes to anatomy across brain areas can lead to the sudden emergence of new function, or dysfunction.
+We study how subtle changes to ANATOMY across brain areas can lead to the sudden emergence of new function, or dysfunction.

-Neural networks: I develop brain-inspired neural network models, to link from neural circuit interactions to dynamical patterns of activity across the cortex and behavior.
+We develop brain-inspired NEURAL NETWORK models, to link from neural circuit interactions to dynamical patterns of activity across the cortex and behavior.